kendru/learn-cljs/content/section-1/lesson-5-bootstrapping-a-clojurescript-project.md

 $ cd my-cljs-project
 ```

 Next, we will need a `deps.edn` file in this directory.
 This file is the equivalent of a `package.json` in the JavaScript tooling community, and it specifies the list of the dependencies that our project requires as well as the location of our source code and script aliases.
 The `.edn` extension indicates that the file uses _Extensible Data Notation_ - a file format containing ClojureScript data structures.
-Let's create a barebones deps file now:
+Let's create a bare-bones deps file now:

 ```clojure
 {:deps {org.clojure/clojurescript {:mvn/version "1.10.773"}}